greenhousegaslab/geostatistical_with_geoschem/README.md

 # geostatistical_with_geoschem

+Code written by Ruixue Lei and Scot M. Miller

 Run a geostatistical inverse model for CO2 using the GEOS-Chem adjoint model.

 You need to compile fortran code and prepare .m files to run GEOS-Chem adjoint model.